rc1/less/README.md

 *\*this is a hack*

+    ${ ... }$

 Allows parameters that will not be parsed by lessc.
 Can be used to allow -webkit & -moz parameters and/or retain comments in outputted css.
+Can only be used within a selector.

     .commit_search tr.light {
        ${ background: -webkit-gradient(